oklookat/ansiblecfgs/README.md

 - Disables password login in cloud-init (may not be present on all servers, so the script might give an error).
 - Copies `id_rsa` from your home directory to the server. **If `id_rsa` is missing, generate it with `ssh-keygen -t rsa -b 4096 -C "your email"`.**
 - Disables UFW and configures iptables to allow HTTP, HTTPS, SSH (see the config).
-- Enables BBR, disables IPv6, enables syncookies, and applies other tweaks.
+- Enables BBR, TCP Fast Open, disables IPv6, enables syncookies, and applies other tweaks.

 After reboot (it will be unsucsessful, because ssh and credentials changed), you can log into the server (always log in this way):